-- List heritage species - Establish regulatory measures for the prote - Establish regulatory measures for the prot park: the Napoleon wrasse, giant triton sea head parrotfish etc. - Make it mandatory to report to the auth species - Impose regulations on the use of fishing te accidental catches of remarkable species (e.g. hook pod for birds) - cetacea (odontocetes) - and seismic prospecting tools
+- Impose regulations on the use of fishing te accidental catches of remarkable species (e.g. hook pod for birds)

+- cetacea (odontocetes)

+- and seismic prospecting tools

-Chapter 1: A PROTECTION OF NATURAL AND CULTURAL HERITAGE bi.
-2: TO PROTECT HERITAGE.
-RARE AND MIG RATORY SPECIES e 5: IO ESTABLISH OK STKENGTHEN I PROTECTION STATUS FOR THESE SPECI s cause disturbances and impacts which can affect populations of heritage, rare becies in particular.
-Risk-reduction involves strengthen regulations and increasing mplementation. ost, the park has several regulatory measures seeking to protect whales, sharks However, these measures need to strengthened and extended to other species, classified as rare, threatened or endangered.
-Any such strengthening must be provincial and international statutes and must provide robust protection for these ies.
-It will enable concerned to be maintained and ensure t tions and disturbances on individuals and ities of this sub-objective will be to list the ark. habitats. s: + Targets: infractions linked to targeted accidental catches of e species by fishing engines (by - 0 - Rolling average reduction over 10 years f vessels observed in priority areas (by ishers, amateur yachtsmen etc.) - Reduction in relation to point zero f species affected by new regulatory - > 0 actions (not exhaustive): itage species h regulatory measures for the protection h regulatory measures for the protection he Napoleon wrasse, giant triton sea snail, arrotfish etc. of sea birds throughout the park n of rare and endangered species in the horned helmet sea snail, nautilus, hump es any accidental catches of remarkable regulations on the use of fishing techniques ues currently available in order to reduce
+Chapter 1: A PROTECTION OF NATURAL AND CULTURAL HERITAGE BATORY SDECIES NATOM SI LOLS Sub-objective 5: TO ESTABLISH OR STRENGTHEN PROTECTION STATUS FOR THESE SPEC + Description : Human activities cause disturbances and impacts which and migratory species in particular.
+Risk-reduction invol- means for their implementation.
+First and foremost, the park has several regulatory mea and sea turtles.
+However, these measures need to stree can affect populations of heritage, rare ves strengthen regulations and increasing asures seeking to protect whales, sharks ngthened and extended to other species, especially those classified as rare, threatened or endang consistent with provincial and international statutes and remarkable species.
+It will enable the populations concerned to be maintained and ensure t gered.
+Any such strengthening must be must provide robust protection for these their resilience by reducing the risk of negative interactions and disturbances on individuals and One of the priorities of this sub-objective will be to list the present in the park. habitats. e heritage, rare and migratory species + Indicators: + Targets: Number of infractions linked to targeted species Number of accidental catches of remarkable species by fishing engines (by - 0 - Rolling average reduction over 10 years species) Number of vessels observed in priority areas (by the navy, fishers, amateur yachtsmen etc.) - Reduction in relation to point zero Number of species affected by new regulatory texts ->0 Illustrations of actions (not exhaustive): List heritage species Establish regulatory measures for the protection Establish regulatory measures for the protection park: the Napoleon wrasse, giant triton sea snail, head parrotfish etc. Make it mandatory to report to the authoritie species Impose regulations on the use of fishing technique of sea birds throughout the park n of rare and endangered species in the , horned helmet sea snail, nautilus, hump es any accidental catches of remarkable ues currently available in order to reduce